Vysakh2003/VideoVoiceOver---Transcript-for-Video/README.md

 # VideoVoiceOver---Transcript-for-Video

-"Video Voice Over for Visually Impaired", is designed to make video content more accessible to individuals with visual impairments.
+**Video Voice Over for Visually Impaired**, is designed to make video content more accessible to individuals with visual impairments.
 The system extracts key frames from a video, generates detailed image captions using a Vision Transformer (ViT) and Transformer-based decoder, summarizes those captions for brevity, and finally converts the summaries into natural-sounding speech in multiple languages.

 The core objective is to provide an automatic and intelligent voice narration of videos, making digital media more inclusive.
 By integrating computer vision, natural language processing, and speech synthesis, this system ensures that visually impaired users can understand and engage with visual content without needing sight.